About Dr. Siew Lim

 Office: Barry Hall 548

-Siew Hoon Lim is an assistant professor of economics.
+Siew Hoon Lim is an associate professor of economics.
 Her current research is in applied microeconomics, production economics, industrial organization, transportation and regional development.
 Her recent research works include transportation and air pollution, cell phone bans and traffic fatality, airlines’ economic and financial performance, and regional development and labor productivity.
 She received the Earl and Dorothy Foster Excellence in Teaching Award in 2012.

 ECON 105 Elements of Economics